-Force-induced single bond unbinding
+Force-induced single molecule/cell unbinding

 Thanks to possibility of measuring the unbinding force as a function of a loading rate, it is possible to study the dissociation of an individual molecular complex.
 Based on that, the energy landscape and parameters such as position of the energy barrier, dissociation rate and lifetime of the complex can be obtained.
 These parameters are not accessible by other methods.